 Origin of vertebral column

-The series of vertebrae extending from the base of the skull to the tip of the tail that forms the supporting axis of the body in vertebrate animals.
+- The series of vertebrae extending from the base of the skull to the tip of the tail that forms the supporting axis of the body in vertebrate animals.
 In humans and tailless apes, the vertebral column ends with the coccyx (tailbone).
 It encloses and protects the spinal cord and provides a stable attachment for the muscles of the trunk.
-Also called backbone, spinal column, spine.
+Also called backbone spinal column, spine

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.